 My paintings, carried out on location, remain the source of inspiration for these larger works.

 By working in the studio I am free to spend more time planning the composition and colour harmonies before preparing to work on the final piece.

 A piece of board is then cut to size and prepared with multiple, thin layers of a glue chalk gesso.
-This technique is borrowed from Boroque painters such as Rubens and produces a highly durable and archival base as well as a favourable working surface that is much smoother than canvas.
+This technique is borrowed from the Boroque era where this was common place.
+The result is a highly durable and archival base as well as a favourable working surface that is much smoother than canvas.

 An optical grissaile, or underpainting, is worked up in multiple layers before applying the final colour layers to finish.